StephenHanzlik/EnosJava/README.md

 ## About
-This is the java implementation of the back end for the Mountain Snowpack app.
+This is the java implementation of the Mountain Snowpack app.

 ## Front End Deploy:
 1) Replace the `src` directory in the `frontend` directory with the latest version of the front end.